-On May 2, 2017, we announced that an investigator-initiated Investigational New Drug, or IND, application for a Phase 1 study of CD33-specific CAR+ T therapy for treatment of relapsed or refractory acute myeloid leukemia, or AML, was accepted by the FDA.
+On May 2, 2017, we announced that an investigator-initiated Investigational New Drug, or IND, application for a Phase 1 study of CD33-specific CAR+ T therapy for treatment of relapsed or refractory acute myeloid leukemia, or AML was active.
 The CD33-specific CAR+ T cells also incorporate a kill switch designed to eliminate the modified T cells after infusion under potential adverse safety conditions.
-Treatment of the first patient in this Phase 1 study is expected to begin in the third quarter of 2017.
-We believe the expected clinical data will help us establish if CD33 is a suitable target for CAR+ T cells at which point additional clinical plans will be considered, such as transition of the program under the point-of-care manufacturing approach.
+A poster detailing preclinical data supportive of the CD33 CAR+ T therapy will be presented at the 2017 Annual Meeting of ASH in December.
+The Phase 1 study is open to enrollment.

+The Company is also developing T cell therapies for solid tumor targets.
 Only a minority of tumor antigens are on the surface and able to be targeted by CARs, while most tumor-derived antigens are within the cell and will likely need to be targeted by TCRs.
 Therefore, we are developing approaches to target solid tumors using T cells genetically modified with the SB system to express TCRs for recognition of neoantigens.
 Data demonstrating the ability to generate T cells with patient-specific TCRs against neoantigens utilizing the SB system were published in Molecular Therapy in 2016.
 We also presented further preclinical information regarding the targeting of solid tumors at the 2016 Annual Meeting of ASH.

 On January 10, 2017, the Company announced the signing of a Cooperative Research and Development Agreement, or CRADA, with the National Cancer Institute, or NCI, for the development of adoptive cell transfer, or ACT)-based immunotherapies genetically modified using the SB transposon/transposase system to express TCRs for the treatment of solid tumors.
 The principal goal of the CRADA is to develop and evaluate ACT for patients with advanced cancers using autologous peripheral blood lymphocytes, or PBL, genetically modified using the non-viral SB system to express TCRs that recognize specific immunogenic mutations, or neoantigens, expressed within a patient's cancer.
 We will conduct clinical evaluations of the ability of these SB-engineered PBL to express TCRs reactive against cancer mutations to mediate cancer regression in patients with metastatic disease.
 Research conducted under the CRADA will be at the direction of Steven A. Rosenberg, M.D., Ph.D., Chief of the Surgery Branch at the NCI, in collaboration with researchers at the Company and Intrexon.
+Preparations for the clinical trial are underway at the NCI.
+Following validation of the manufacturing process, we anticipate submission of the IND in the first quarter of 2018.